tguidon/SwiftySports/README.md

 ### ⚽️🏀🏈⚾️🎾🏒
 A collection of scalable UIViews displaying top down drawings of various fields/arenas/courts.

+*Slowly adding in some of the most popular sports before putting together into a framework.*

 ### 🤔 Goals/Thoughts
 - Learn more about drawing views.
 - Make something scalable